 3. Remove from the refrigerator and place knock back either with a mixer or by hand.
 Add the pearl sugar and knead.
 Divide into balls of about 100g.
 Leave to rise for 1 hour at room temperature.

-4. Heat the waffle iron on the floor of the AGA roasting oven for about 10 minutes.
+4. Heat a waffle iron on the floor of the AGA roasting oven for about 10 minutes.
 Add the dough and cook turning once on the floor of the roasting oven for 5 minutes.

 The floor of the AGA roasting oven is super hot and great for crisping pastry, roasting potatoes and making waffle – anything that requires a hot direct heat.
 It's also great for baking bread too.
 By melting chocolate for the topping of the waffle on the back of the top plate, the gentle direct heat will melt the chocolate beautifully.
 Chocolate never seizes when melted like this.